-Employees are considered the essential component of success in your business.
-Your ability and capacity to succeed are, therefore, highly dependent on how well committed your employees are to their workplace obligations.
+Employees are considered an essential component of success in your business.
+Your ability and capacity to thrive are highly dependent on how you retain employees and how well committed they are to their workplace obligations.

 Alarming statistics show that 40% of employees in any workplace plan to look for new job opportunities and are thus highly unlikely to retain their current positions beyond six months.
 In fact, 69% of such employees are already in the passive process of looking for new jobs.

 Always treat your employees exactly as you want them to treat your best customers.–Stephen R. Covey